Agora raises $70 million to grow its voice, video, and broadcasting SDKs globally

 “The internet has steadily transformed the way people communicate over the last decade, but these interactions will continue to shift as technology advances at a rapid pace,” said Tony Zhao, CEO at Agora.
 “We are creating a new category of real-time communications that puts engagement at the core of the user experience, and we will continue leveraging our unique technology and global reach to further transform the space.”

-Agora was founded in 2014 by Zhao, who also founded video conferencing company WebEx, which he sold to Cisco for $3 billion back in 2007.
+Agora was founded in 2014 by Zhao, who was on the founding team at video conferencing company WebEx, which sold to Cisco for $3 billion back in 2007.

 Agora has now raised $125 million in total, and with its latest cash injection it said that it plans to double down on its efforts to grow its operations globally.
 Indeed, the startup recently revealed that it plans to employ “localized strategies” to acquire new customers in India, Japan, and Europe.